markbosire/hacker101/Micro-CMS v1/MIcro-CMS v1 playbook.md

 1. **Input Fields:**
    - Identify input fields susceptible to SQL Injection.
-   - Use techniques like UNION-based or error-based SQL Injection.

-2. **Error Messages:**
-   - Exploit error messages to gather information about the database.

 ### Pseudo-protocols

 1. **JavaScript Pseudo-protocols:**
    - Exploit vulnerabilities using javascript: and data: pseudo-protocols.

-2. **VBScript Pseudo-protocol:**
-   - Leverage vbscript: or vbs: for potential Internet Explorer-specific vulnerabilities.

 ## Post-Exploitation